annagabain/Mom-Schedule/README.md

 In this project, you'll build a Full-Stack site based on business logic used to control a centrally-owned dataset.
 You will set up an authentication mechanism and provide role-based access to the site's data or other activities based on the dataset.

 - address the user persona from my previous projects. https://github.com/annagabain/Mom-Lifehacks#User-Experience-and-User-Interface-Design-UX-and-UI
-- includes a calendar, event editing, creating task cards.
+- includes a calendar, event editing, and creating task cards.

 ## Contents: